ilikescience/mhs11/src/assets/writing/platform-design.md

 ---
-title: What does it mean to design a platform?
+title: What it means to design a platform
 date: 2023-01-11

 og: